pm429015/Frequent-Letters/ReadMe.rst

-2. How to solve the first question if the list size is very hug, like 1TB ?
+2. How to solve the first question if the list size is very huge, like 1TB ?
 ==============================================================

 Big data is a hot topic in these few years, so always keep in mind how to scale up your approach is a good habit.
 I am still a newbie of Hadoop and NoSQL, but I would still like to share my approach with you.